magnusbae/HelloBrick/README.md

 can do this by selecting `Window -> Preferences -> leJOS EV3`.
 Set `EV3_HOME`
 to the `leJOS_EV3_0.9.0-beta` directory inside the `eclipse` directory you unpacked.

+## Creating a project

+To create a project select `File -> New -> LeJOS EV3 Project`.
+Uncheck `Use default location` and select the location you placed this project.
+Make sure the selected JRE environment is `JavaSE-1.7`.
+Finally, press Finish.

 After creating a leJOS-project, if the leJOS-libraries can't be found, right click on your project and select `leJOS EV3 -> Convert to leJOS EV3 project`.